No charges for Sacramento officers who fatally shot Stephon Clark

 The prosecutor went through a lengthy presentation involving body worn cameras, helicopter surveillance video and photos.
 She said Clark vandalized three cars, moved to a backyard and broke a sliding glass door to a room where an 89-year-old man was watching television.
 He then jumped to another yard.

-Directed to Clark's location by the sheriff's helicopter, the officers chased him to a backyard.
+Directed to Clark's location by the sheriff's helicopter, the officers chased him to a backyard, one that belonged to his grandmother.

 "Hey, show me your hands," the lead officer said.
 "Stop.
 Stop."